konashevich/authorised_mempool/sanctioned_validators_paper.md

 ### 7.1 Mechanism Analysis and Economic Rationality

-The combination of Tier 1 and Tier 2 creates a robust defense.
-Tier 1 is the primary operational mode, ensuring efficiency and privacy.
-Tier 2 acts as the "fail-safe" that makes circumvention economically irrational.

-If a user were to bypass the private relayers and broadcast a transaction publicly, a sanctioned validator might pick it up.
-However, due to Tier 2, that transaction will fail.
-The user pays for gas but achieves nothing.
-This aligns incentives: users are forced to use the compliant Tier 1 channel to ensure their transactions succeed.
+To understand the robustness of this solution, consider a practical scenario.
+A regulatory body maintains a "Validator Registry" smart contract containing a list of authorised, compliant validators.
+When an issuer deploys a regulated security token, they include a specific logic check: "Is the validator proposing this block on the authorised list?"

+The system is designed to punish circumvention.
+Suppose a user tries to bypass the authorised submission channel (Tier 1) and instead broadcasts their transaction to the public network mempool.
+A sanctioned or unauthorised validator might pick it up and attempt to process it.

+However, once the transaction is included in a block, the token's smart contract performs its check (Tier 2).
+It sees that the block producer is not on the regulator's whitelist.
+The contract immediately triggers a 'revert'.

+The result is a triple-penalty for the user's error:
+1.  **Transaction Published but Void:** The transaction is technically recorded on the blockchain, but the asset transfer is cancelled.
+The tokens never leave the user's wallet.
+2.  **Fee Forfeiture:** The user is still charged the "gas fee" for the computational work done up to the point of rejection.
+They pay for the transaction but receive nothing in return.
+3.  **Validator Disincentive:** The unauthorised validator receives only a trivial amount of gas fees for a failed transaction, rather than the full reward of a successful operation.

+This mechanism ensures that the only rational way to transact is through the compliant channel, as violating the rules results in guaranteed financial loss without successful execution.

 ### 7.2 The Regulated Perimeter

 This architecture enables what can be termed a "Regulated Perimeter" on public blockchains.
 The Regulated Perimeter signifies a system of whitelisted financial operators, their contracts, and customers.
 In other words, it establishes the due diligence and compliance framework through which both operators and customers are admitted "inside" the perimeter.

-Government bodies (e.g., regulators like ASIC or AUSTRAC) can maintain the on-chain whitelist, effectively locking out any address suspected of violating regulations.
+Government bodies can maintain the on-chain whitelist, effectively locking out any address suspected of violating regulations.
 This allows the regulator to retain absolute control over *who* processes the data, without needing to control the entire network.

 ### 7.3 Limitations